MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - Macie
 	- ML and NLP solution to identify and protect sensitive data stored in S3
 		- e.g. Personally Identifiable Information (PII)
+	- continuously monitors data access activity for anomalies, and delivers alerts when it detects risk of unauthorized access or inadvertent data leaks
 	- can be used to analyze logs

 ### Snowball